 Ask the team to shout out their ideas and write them down on the whiteboard for 10-15 minutes

-Re-vote with a blind vote (i.e. not influenced by each other, my team wrote their ideas on stickers and put them up in the air all at once) (~ 5 mins)
+Re-vote with a blind vote (i.e. not influenced by each other; for example, my team wrote their ideas on stickers and put them up all at once) (~ 5 min)

 You should have a winner!

-Generate a list of Agile ingredients (roles, activities, artifacts) from Scrum, Kanban and general Agile.
+Generate a list of Agile ingredients (roles, activities and artifacts) from the Scrum, Kanban and general Agile practices.
 Have people shout out the ingredients and write them on a whiteboard.

-For every ingredient, discuss why/why not and the purpose of the practice.
+For every ingredient, discuss why/why you should not use them, and the purpose of each practice.

-For every practice the team decides not to do, ask how else the purpose will be achieved.
+For every practice the team decides not to do, ask how else the purpose could be achieved.